-In 1977, a group of people with quadriplegia in the city of Winnipeg, Canada, were looking for a sport to play, given that their motor injuries left them at a disadvantage in Wheelchair Basketball.
-As a result, they created Wheelchair Rugby – first called Murderball, although the violent nature of the name led to it being changed.
+In Winnipeg, Canada, in 1977, a group of people with quadriplegia were looking for a sport to play, given that their motor injuries left them at a disadvantage in wheelchair basketball.
+As a result, they created wheelchair rugby – originally called "murderball" due to the aggressive, full-contact nature of the game.

-The first international tournament took place in 1982, the participation of teams from both Canada and the United States.
+The first international tournament took place in 1982 with participating teams from both Canada and the United States.
 Eight years later, the sport was demonstrated at the World Wheelchair Games.
-In 1993, it was recognised as a sport for people with physical disabilities, and the International Wheelchair Rugby Federation (IWRF) was founded.
+In 1993, it was officially recognised as a sport for people with physical disabilities and the International Wheelchair Rugby Federation (IWRF) was founded.

-Wheelchair Rugby joined the Paralympic programme in 1996 as an exhibition sport, and at the Sydney Games of 2000 it was played for medals.
-The competitions are mixed, with both men and women on the same team.
+Wheelchair rugby joined the Paralympic programme in 1996 as an exhibition sport, and it was first played for medals at the Sydney Games in 2000.
+The competitions are mixed gender, with both men and women on the same team.

-Wheelchair Rugby is played on a Basketball court, and the ball is similar to that used in Volleyball.
-Matches have two quarters each lasting eight minutes.
-The clock is stopped each time the ball leaves the court and when there are fouls.
+Wheelchair rugby is played indoors on a regulation-size basketball court and the ball is similar to that used in volleyball.
+Matches consist of four eight-minute quarters.
+The clock is stopped each time the ball leaves the court or when a foul occurs.

-Athletes may move the ball on their thighs, bounce it or pass it.
-Each player may keep the ball for indefinite time, but has to bounce it at least once every 10 seconds.
-The team in possession of the ball may not take more than 12 seconds to enter the opponent's side, and has 40 seconds to score a goal – the aim of this rule is to make the sport more dynamic.
+Athletes may carry the ball on their thighs, dribble or pass.
+Each player may hold the ball for indefinite period of time, but the ball must at least bounce once every 10 seconds.
+The team in possession of the ball must move the ball into their opponent's side of the court within 12 seconds of taking possession, and they have 40 seconds to score a goal – the aim of this rule is to make the sport more dynamic.

 As the rules allow for a high degree of contact among players, for tactical and safety reasons light-weight sport wheelchairs are used which may be modified to include anti-tip devices, bumpers and wings.